optakt/optakt.github.io/content/process/git-flow.md

 ### Amending Commit History

-The other solution is to use `git rebase -i` to amend the commit history.
+The other solution is to use `git rebase -i <base branch>` to amend the commit history.
 In order to split a commit into multiple parts, you need to specify the `edit` directive for that commit.
 Once you get to that point in the rebasing process, running `git status` will show you all the changes from that commit.
 You can then use `git restore --staged <file names>` to remove them from staging.